 Basically, the market is inertial.
 Price increases will entail price increases and vice versa or a reversal

 1. Bearish expectations confirmed.
-The first day is bearish with a strong force, the second day also plummets after opening, we expect the third day’s candle will follow this decline.
+The first day is bearish with a strong force, the second day also plummets after opening, and we expect the third day’s candle will follow this decline.
 In fact, the 3rd day has a rising gap but is pushed down shortly thereafter creating a bearish candle.

 2. Bearish expectations failed.
 The first two bars are the opposite of the first one, but the third bar is rejected when approaching new highs, which shows that the selling pressure has increased.
 A bearish setup